doiphode/moodle-local_simple_course_creator/README.md

 Simple Course Creator
 =======================

 This local plugin allows users to create courses from the Course Category menu.
-This tool gives minimum options to create courses, handy for new or reluctant users.
+This tool gives minimum or allowed options to a create course, handy for new or busy users.
 The different sections on core Moodle's course creation page can optionally be added / removed from the plugin's administration.

 - Every section when creatig a course except the General is made optional.
 So at the minimum the user will have only the Course Full name, Shortname, Start Date and End Date.
 - The Category if not shown, creates the course in the existing category